 Experienced attorneys often charge hundreds of dollars an hour which can add up quickly, especially if your case is complex and requires an extensive investigation.
 Errors and omissions insurance, allows you to promptly hire an attorney knowing that any legal fees will be reimbursed by your insurance provider.

 If you provide any type of professional advice or services to clients, then you need errors and omissions insurance.
-For more information about E&O insurance or to acquire a policy for your business, reach out to the experienced business insurance brokers at Pro Insurance Group.
+For more information about E&O insurance or to acquire a policy for your business, reach out to the experienced business insurance brokers at Pro Insurance Group by calling 833.619.0770 or by requesting a quote online.